Skip to content Skip to search

 Fellows in the audience engagement track should expect to gain more experience in:

-• Optimizing and distributing journalism across platforms, such as site, search, social, and newsletters, to meet different audiences where they are
+• Optimizing and distributing journalism across platforms — such as on our site, via search, on social and in newsletters — to meet different audiences where they are

 • Crafting accurate, compelling headlines, social and newsletter copy, and visuals on deadline

-• Using key newsroom platforms and tools to monitor real-time metrics and trending topics, schedule social media posts, and produce a website or newsletter
+• Using key newsroom platforms and tools to draft and schedule social media posts, update our homepage, monitor real-time metrics and trending topics, and produce an article or newsletter

 Fellows in the product and technology track should expect to gain more experience in: